pluskal-lab/DreaMS_MIMB/README.md

 ## 📓 Step 4: Start Jupyter Notebooks

-You must use Jupyter Notebooks to run this project!
-Jupyter Notebooks allow you to run code interactively, step by step, and see immediate results.
+To work with this project, you **must** use Jupyter Notebooks.
+Jupyter lets you run small pieces of code (called “cells”), see the results instantly, and mix code with explanations, all in your web browser.

 **(A) Recommended: JupyterLab**

-In your terminal (with your environment activated):
+In your terminal (make sure your environment is activated), type:

 ```bash
 jupyter lab
 ```

-- This will open a new tab in your browser.
-- Navigate to the notebooks folder.
+- After a few seconds, your default web browser will open automatically.
+If not, copy and paste the link from your terminal into your browser.
+- You’ll see a file browser, navigate into the notebooks folder on the left side.
 - Start with `1_data_preparation.ipynb` and proceed step by step.
   **TODO:** Add screenshot of browser interface and notebooks folder!

-**(B) Classic Notebook (if you prefer):**
+**(B) Classic Jupyter notebook (if you prefer):**

 ```bash
 jupyter notebook
 ```

-- Works exactly the same way.
+- Type this command in your terminal (just like before).
+- This will also open a new tab in your browser, but with a simpler interface.
+- Find and open the notebooks folder, then open the first notebook.

   **TODO:** Add screenshot or note where this command is run: always in the terminal!

+**Tip:**
+Both JupyterLab and the classic notebook work the same way for this tutorial, choose the one you like best!
+Just remember:
+- You **always** run jupyter lab or jupyter notebook **in your terminal** (not in a Python console or elsewhere).
+- **Always** make sure you have activated your Conda environment before starting ([see Step 3](#step3)).

 ---